Prasiolite - Prase quartz, green or hyaline

 Spiritual benefits

-Its energy invites us to embrace love and .
+Its energy invites us to love and accept ourselves.
 To stop waiting for validation; to accept the love, recognition, or approval of others as a gift.

 Day by day

-Prasiolite, with its perfect balance of seriousness and , can be like a firefly on your path—a guide whose grace and accompany you on your journey to discover your own authenticity.
+Prasiolite, with its perfect balance of seriousness and lightness, can be like a firefly on your path—a guide whose grace and vitality accompany you on your journey to discover your own authenticity.

-This gemstone helps you avoid being thrown off balance and by negative energies that may be present in your surroundings.
+This gemstone helps you avoid being thrown off balance or influenced by unpleasant energies that may be present in your surroundings.

 Which gemstones go well with prasiolite?

-In crystal healing, prasiolite can be combined with other stones and .
+In crystal healing, prasiolite can be combined with other stones and crystals.
 For example, depending on the desired benefits:

-Notes on the Hardness of Prasiolite and Association with Other Minerals
+Notes on the Hardness of Prasiolite and Its Association with Other Minerals

 Prasiolite has a hardness of 7 on the Mohs scale—it is a durable stone.
 Among the stones we recommend pairing it with, it can scratch Rhodonite (5.5 to 6.5) or Rhodochrosite (3.5 to 4).
 It can scratch or be scratched by Green Aventurine or Peridot (both 6.5 to 7).